E-r-1-c/networking-labs/01-layer2-switching/06-inter-vlan-routing-roas-svi/README.md

 The output confirmed:

-- The switch-to-router link was trunking
+- The switch-to-router link was operating as a trunk
-- VLAN 999 was the native VLAN
+- VLAN 999 was configured as the native VLAN
-- VLANs 10, 20, 99, and 999 were allowed
 - The router subinterfaces were operational
-- Both VLAN networks appeared as directly connected routes
+- VLAN 10 and VLAN 20 appeared as directly connected networks

 ---

-### SVI Routing
+### SVI Verification

-The multilayer switch interfaces and routing table were verified with:
+The VLAN interfaces and routing table were verified on MLS0.

 ```cisco
 show ip interface brief